leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-admin.md

  **Enable Register Approval**

  When setting made to "Yes" the supplier registration approval will be send to M3 via workflow and approval process can be made in M3.It is set to "No" approval process can be made in Portal Admin.
+The admin can directly enable the supplier as mentioned below

+ Customers-> All customers-> (select the customer and edit) -> Account Information-> Enable the 'Allow Login'

 **Workflow Name**